 I would say that GIMP packs a lot of punch inside the hood and if you can use it as your professional image editing software you will have most of the tools needed for the job.
-It is a bit different than Photoshop, but nothing that will some time using the program can solve.
+It is a bit different from Photoshop, but nothing that will some time using the program can solve.

-Aiming only on the bigger part of the pie Photoshop is available for Windows and macOS use, the use on IPADos, that’s it!
+Aiming only on the bigger part of the pie, Photoshop is available for Windows and macOS use, the use on IPADos, that’s it!
 The IPADos version is good but not to the same extent as the full computers versions of the software.

-If you are a Linux user and need to use Adobe products you will have to rely on ways slightly out of the road to do this.
+If you are a Linux user and need to use Adobe products, you will have to rely on ways slightly out of the road to do this.
 Click here to know more.

-To use Photoshop you will have to pay for its subscription and you can install it on two computers.
+To use Photoshop you will have to pay for its subscription, and you can install it on two computers.
 Making life somewhat difficult when you don’t have your computer on you all the time.

 Photoshop never leaves anyone down when there are a variety of ways for doing the same thing, and that is one of the beauties of the program.
 There are several ways to do the same process, and you have to develop your way of doing things, sweet!

-But for some young photo editors this can be overwhelming, not knowing where to start can slow you down significantly and steep learning curves can sometimes be difficult to tackle.
+But for some young photo editors this can be overwhelming, not knowing where to start can slow you down significantly, and steep learning curves can sometimes be difficult to tackle.